sherlock-wings/bigquery-stonks/README.md

 This job is meant to be run twice an hour every weekday while the NASDAQ is open.
 Official trading hours for the NASDAQ are Monday - Friday from 9:30 AM to 4 PM US Eastern time, so it should run 13 times per weekday.

+Eventually, a dbt project will be developed to allow for some data transformations on the raw data that is initially loaded by the .py script.